10 Best Figure Skates For under $200 (2023)

 Opal also has a PVC sole that helps keeps your feet dry, which is important for performance.

-Remember to follow the size guide, as this skate needs the right room in the toe box for your kids to skate comfortably.
+Remember to follow the size guide, as this beginner skate needs the right room in the toe box for your kids to skate comfortably.

 Best Overall Figure Skates